LoiseMwarangu/First-Impressions/README.md

- Pitch App
+ First Impressions
-#### This is a website that allows users to post pitches, vote on them and comment on them..This application was created on 11th february 2018
+#### This is a website that allows users to post pitches, vote on them and comment on them..This application was created on 11th february 2019
 #### By **Loise Mwarangu**
 ## Description
 This is a website that allows app's users to post pitches in various categories, comment on others posted and vote on them
 ## Behavior Driven Development
-* The program should display various categories:

      **Input Example**: On page load